An Indigenous woman sits in a concrete stoned room making a patterned garment or cloth.

 Smithsonian Museum of the American Indian has a robust collection of resources on unlearning narratives many of us were told about Thanksgiving and the history of Indigenous peoples.
 Listen to their comprehensive ‘Giving Thanks’ sessions on how to tell more complete narratives in the classroom or learning environments for youth.

-Sovereign Bodies Institute works to uphold the sovereignty of all bodies Indigenous peoples hold sacred — physical bodies, land, nations and water.
+Sovereign Bodies Institute works to uphold the sovereignty of all bodies Indigenous peoples hold sacred—physical bodies, land, nations, and water.
 Take time to listen to their powerful webinar highlighting MMIWG2 (Missing and Murdered Indigenous Women, Girls, and Two Spirit People) family voices in California.